 Friday is a funny day to resume posting but oh well, it's the day I've picked.
 The lapses in posts should be remedied now since the crazy events of January and February have passed.
 Now we're just looking forward to the warm weather!
 There has been an influx of great new music lately that I've come across in droves.

-Today I'll make it simple for you.
-Go listen to the new Keren Ann streaming on KCRW.
 It's the perfect thing to listen to going into the weekend!

 I always knew these guys could harmonize amazingly, but this video shows how much their voices carry their music.
 Especially the lead vocals..flawless I must say..